Mount Auburn Cemetery: History

 Mount Auburn was established at a time when Americans had a sentimental interest in rural cemeteries.
 It is still well known for its tranquil atmosphere and accepting attitude toward death.
 Many of the more traditional monuments feature poppy flowers, symbols of blissful sleep.
 In the late 1830s, its first unofficial guide, Picturesque Pocket Companion and Visitor's Guide Through Mt.
 Auburn, was published and featured descriptions of some of the more interesting monuments as well as a collection of prose and poetry about death by writers including Nathaniel Hawthorne and Willis Gaylord Clark.

 Because of the number of visitors, the cemetery's developers carefully regulated the grounds: they had a policy to remove "offensive and improper" monuments and only "proprietors" (i.e., plot owners) could have vehicles on the grounds and were allowed within the gates on Sundays and holidays.
 However, Mount Auburn differed from previously established cemeteries in that it was open to the general public and was not restricted to specific religious groups, reflecting the growing religious pluralism of Boston during the time.

 In the 1840s, Mount Auburn was considered one of the most popular tourist destinations in the nation, along with Niagara Falls and Mount Vernon.
 A 16-year-old Emily Dickinson wrote about her visit to Mount Auburn in a letter in 1846.
-60,000 people visited the cemetery in 1848 alone.
+Approximately 60,000 people visited the cemetery in 1848 alone.